pgattu/TeslaIntegration/README.md

 1. If the battery range is below the chosen number of miles and your car is not connected to a charger, get notified to charge the car via email, SMS or Alexa notifications.

 ## Pre-Requisites
+You need a Linux-based computer that's always on, like a Raspberry Pi.

-The following Linux packages are required by the programs in this project.
+The following Linux packages are required by this project.

 1. Install [**jq**](https://stedolan.github.io/jq/download/), a command-line JSON processor.
 Issue the following at your Raspberry Pi command prompt to install it.
 ```